aryansingh-goat/Haiku-Assistant-Pro/README.md

 - Base model: [HuggingFaceTB/SmolLM2-135M-Instruct](https://huggingface.co/HuggingFaceTB/SmolLM2-135M-Instruct)
 - Fine‑tuning and dataset curation by the creator me.
+- **Any support like stars or downloads will motivate me to make more projects.**
 ---

 *Enjoy turning keywords into tiny, vivid worlds.*